erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 The original files should be stored in the directory `_books`.

-Frist, iterate the directories in `_books` and create instances of `BookPage` with the directory names.
+First, iterate the directories in `_books` and create a instance of `BookPage` with each directory's name.

 ```ruby
 dir = "_books"